anokland/resnet-brelu/README.md

 Then, the code is modified in the following ways:
 - Added command line option for replacing ReLU with BReLU (`BReLU`)
 - Added command line options for DenseNet (`growthRate`, `dropRate` and `bottleneck`)
-- Use command line option to decide learning rate decay for DenseNet as prescribed (`modelType`)
+- Train Cifar-10 and Cifar-100 networks for 300 epochs
+- Train Cifar-10 and Cifar-100 networks with learning rate decay at epoch 150 and 225 (as prescribed for densenet)
 - Added logging of training and test error to log.txt every epoch
 - Added logging of command line options to file opt.txt at startup
 - Added logging of model structure as text to model.txt at startup